This post may contain affiliate links. Please see ourĀ disclosure policyĀ for more details.

 • Spinach – I recommend using fresh baby spinach instead of regular-sized spinach, which tends to taste more bitter.
 You can also use chopped frozen spinach, but be sure to thaw and remove any excess liquid.
 Here’s everything you need to know about serving spinach to babies.

 • Avocado – Be sure to use ripe avocado.
 It will add creaminess to the sauce as well as a boost of healthy fats.
-It’s a great BLW first foods too!
+It’s one of the Best Baby-Led Weaning First Foods too!

 • Lemon – This is a KEY ingredient so don’t skip it!
 Both the lemon juice and zest truly brighten up the sauce AND help enhance the absorption of iron in the spinach.
 Learn more on this post about iron rich foods for babies.

-• Instead of water, add vegetable broth, 1/2 cup of canned coconut milk (not the one from a carton) or coconut cream to the green sauce.
+• Make it extra creamy – Instead of water, add vegetable broth, 1/2 cup of canned coconut milk (not the one from a carton) or coconut cream to the green sauce.
 It will add an extra layer of flavor and creaminess.

 Choosing the Best Pasta